Morris, G.W. Long pull away from HA

 A Raider fumble on the first play of the third quarter led to a 23-yard touchdown run by Morris to make it 21-7.
 Morris scored again on the first play of the fourth quarter on a 3-yard run.
 Less than a minute later, Hunter Whitehead returned an interception 32 yards to make it 35-7.
 A Tanner Patton 35-yard field goal closed out the scoring.

 G.W.
-Long scored the first two touchdowns of the game, a Morris 6-yard run and a Jackson Chancy 5-yard run.
+Long scored the first two touchdowns of the game, a Morris 6-yard run and a Jackson Chancey 5-yard run.

 HA’s lone score came on an 88-yard drive capped off by a 1-yard plunge from Jeb Daughtry late in the second quarter.

 Morris earned 110 yards rushing on 13 carries with the three scores.
-Chancy added 42 yards on 10 carries.
+Chancey added 42 yards on 10 carries.

 Long held HA to 175 total yards.
 Kaden Mitchell was 7-of-12 passing for 96 yards and J.T.
 Ackerman had 44 yards rushing.